 Join us as we melt with and over the silver screen to discover its best-kept secrets.
 Experience movies that will dilate your pores and make you feel Paul Sharits's heart-pounding urge to destroy the parameters of 16mm film, take you on a pilgrimage to Faro to inhabit Ingmar Bergman, reveal what Jonas Mekas didn't shoot, provide access to the tailoring work of Manoel de Oliveira's set designer, or invite you to take a stab at deciphering the messages that Stanley Kubrick left for us in the frames of The Shining.

-In the mid-1960s Paul Sharits began to explore the potential of the flicker, embarking on a (…)
+In the mid-1960s Paul Sharits began to explore the potential of the flicker, embarking on a persistent pursuit of the (…)

-A group of filmmakers makes a pilgrimage to Ingmar Bergman's house on the remote Swedish island of (…)
+A group of filmmakers makes a pilgrimage to Ingmar Bergman's house on the remote Swedish island of Faro to discuss his (…)

-Louise Traon is the daughter of Valérie Loiseleux, who edited Manoel de Oliveira's films for over (…)
+Louise Traon is the daughter of Valérie Loiseleux, who edited Manoel de Oliveira's films for over twenty years (…)

 Horror is more than a word, genre or concept (…)

-Room 237 is a quest for secret clues, curious facts and comparisons that hint at a larger hidden (…)
+Room 237 is a quest for secret clues, curious facts and comparisons that hint at a larger hidden theme in Kubrick's (…)